coastal-science/coastal-science.github.io/content/research/publications/frazao-2024.md

 ---
-title: "Using a sequence deep learning model to increase the acoustic context of a killer whale detector"
+title: Using a sequence deep learning model to increase the acoustic context of a killer whale detector
-date: 2024-12-16T16:24:00Z
+date: 2024-12-16T16:24:00.000Z
 authors:
   - Fabio Frazao
   - Oliver S. Kirsebom